Academy ›

 Module 10 — Niche Selection & Market Validation

-The US is 18 months ahead of AU.
-A niche saturated in the US market right now will be wide open in AU in 18 months.
+The US is 12-18 months ahead of most markets.
+A niche saturated in the US market right now will be wide open in your market in 12-18 months.
 But you do not have to wait.
-Today: how to spot the arbitrage and capture it before your competitors realize AU exists.
+Today: how to spot the arbitrage and capture it before your competitors catch on.

 The 18-month lag

-AU ecommerce market maturity is 18 months behind the US.
+Most non-US ecommerce markets are 12-18 months behind the US in trend adoption.
 This is not a guess — it is visible in category-by-category analysis:

 Timeline example — slow-feed dog bowls: